StanDoherty/dita-migration-best-practices/README.md

 * Increased staffing
 * Relief from continuous release deadlines

 You are tasked with developing a migration proposal in the absence of guarantees that these supporting commitments will be in place.
-How might *you* approach this task based upon teh collective experience of other startups, workgroups, or dvisions that have successfuly completed a migration?
+How might *you* approach this task based upon the collective experience of other startups, workgroups, or divisions that have successfuly completed a migration?

+In short -- be conservative, be realistic.
+In OASIS meetings, we often describe DITA simultaneously as "highly beneficial" and "highly disruptive."
+It's only human nature to focus on the former, those tantalizing DITA mapping, metadata, processing, reuse, and conditionalization features.
+What tends to kill DITA migration projects are all the disruptions, all the change management and process re-engineering work that is rarely apparent when you are reading about DITA or doing a preliminary pilot project.